nailakaliyeva/Nailas_Blog/README.md

 ```
 $ sudo supervisorctl reload
 ```
-If you have any requests errors associated with /users/routes.py, (which also takes care of your reset password function) then you would find them in the requests.log file within the project folder If you have any application errors, you will find them within ~/var/log/flaskblog/flaskblog.err.log file
+If you have any requests errors associated with */users/routes.py*, (which also takes care of your reset password function) then you would find them in the *requests.log* file within the project folder If you have any application errors, you will find them within *~/var/log/flaskblog/flaskblog.err.log* file

 Remember that if you want to run this project from GitHub you would need to transfer all your environment variables to .env file from the config.json file they are currently in on the remote computer AND